Benidorm

 Article 15 – Liability and force majeure

-1. Without prejudice to the provisions of Articles 13 and 14, the tour operator is obliged to implement the agreement in accordance with the expectations that the traveler may reasonably have on the basis of the agreement.
+1. Without prejudice to the provisions of Articles 13 and 14, the tour operator is obliged to implement the agreement in accordance with the expectations that the traveller may reasonably have on the basis of the agreement.

-3. If the trip does not proceed in accordance with the expectations referred to in paragraph 1, the tour operator is, without prejudice to the provisions of Articles 16, 17 and 18, obliged to compensate the traveler for any damage, unless the shortcoming in compliance is not attributable to the tour operator. neither attributable nor to the person whose assistance he makes use of in the execution of the agreement, because:
+3. If the trip does not proceed in accordance with the expectations referred to in paragraph 1, the tour operator is, without prejudice to the provisions of Articles 16, 17 and 18, obliged to compensate the traveller for any damage, unless the shortcoming in compliance is not attributable to the tour operator. neither attributable nor to the person whose assistance he makes use of in the execution of the agreement, because:

 c. the shortcoming in the execution of the agreement is due to an event that the tour operator or the person whose assistance he uses in the execution of the agreement could not foresee or remedy, taking all possible care;

-d. the shortcoming in the execution of the agreement is due to force majeure as referred to in paragraph 5 of this article.
+d. the shortcoming in the execution of the agreement is due to force majeure as referred to in paragraph 4 of this article.

-5. Force majeure is understood to mean abnormal and unforeseeable circumstances that are independent of the will of the person who invokes them and the consequences of which could not be avoided despite all precautions.
+4. Force majeure is understood to mean abnormal and unforeseeable circumstances that are independent of the will of the person who invokes them and the consequences of which could not be avoided despite all precautions.

 Article 16 – Help and assistance